 Rastatt Residential Palace

-As already mentioned, Rastatt was proclaimed and expanded as a residence city in the 18th century.
-During this time one of the most important sights of this region was built, the residential palace.
+As already mentioned, Rastatt was declared a residential city and expanded in the 18th century.
+One of the most important sights in this region was also built during this time Rastatt Residential Palace.
 In the residential palace you can visit individual rooms, which are furnished in the typical baroque style.
 Here you can admire, among other things, tapestries and furniture from the former residents.
-In addition, the military history museum is housed in the side wing, which is always worth a visit.
-Between 1720 and 1723, the unique castle church of the Holy Cross was built as a court church and still serves today as a place of pilgrimage and as a burial place for Margravine Sibylla Augusta, according to whose ideas the residential castle and the castle church were built.
+The side wing also houses the military history museum, which is always worth a visit.
+The unique Castle Church of the Holy Cross was built as a court church between 1720 and 1723 and still serves as a place of pilgrimage and as the burial place of the Margravine Sibylla Augusta, according to whose ideas the residential palace and the castle church were built.